Cosmos: sowing and planting

 Main species and varieties

-The first two, grown as annuals, have given rise to many interesting series such as the series ‘Sensation’ which groups giant cosmos white or pink reaching up to 1 m in height, and the series ‘Sonata’ whose cultivars with a semi-dwarf habit do not exceed 60 cm in height and are well suited to growing in pots.
+The first two, grown as annuals, have produced many interesting series such as the ‘Sensation’ series grouping giant cosmos, white or pink, reaching up to 1 m tall, and the ‘Sonata’ series, whose cultivars with a semi-dwarf habit do not exceed 60 cm and are ideal for container growing.

-Flowers, single or double depending on cultivar, are available in every colour, from pastel to the most vivid crimson reds or oranges, from pure tones to subtle bicolours.
+Flowers, single or double depending on cultivar, come in every colour, from pastels to deep crimson reds or the brightest oranges, from pure tones to subtle bicolours.

-In plug plants or seeds, choose from our unique collection of Annual Cosmos.
+In plug plants or seeds, choose from our unique annual Cosmos collection.

 Cosmos bipinnatus Sonata Light Pink